 Pain and Discomfort – In the first few days after oral surgery, it's not uncommon to experience soreness around the portion of the mouth/jawbone that's been operated on.

-Bruising – The gum tissue is often bruised or discolored follow an oral surgery.
+Bruising – Some patients can have brusing in the face or alternatively, the gum tissue is often bruised or discolored follow an oral surgery.
 Rest assured that this is a normal and temporary bit of discoloration.
+Why?
+The body creates blood flow to the surgical area to help heal this is a part of why the gums can become red in appearance.

 Swelling – Swelling around the cheeks and jawline are to be expected following an oral surgery.